EPENDYMOMA

 3 percent of individuals with progressive curvature may eventually experience severe problems that can include scoliosis and back pain, spinal problems, and nerve compression causing numbness, weakness, and leg pain.

-Ependymoma is a slow-growing tumor in the brain or spinal cord.
-Because it originates in your brain or spinal cord as opposed to somewhere else and spreads, it is known as a primary central nervous system tumor.
+Ependymoma is a slow-growing tumor in the spinal cord.
+Because it originates in your spinal cord as opposed to somewhere else and spreads, it is known as a primary central nervous system tumor.
 Beyond your brain or spinal cord, these cancers often don’t metastasize.
 Children are more likely than adults to develop them as they grow.
 Ependymomas are intramedullary tumors, which implies that they develop within the actual spinal cord’s tissue.
 Including the cervical (neck), thoracic (upper back), and lumbar levels of the spinal cord, they can happen anywhere (lower back).
 The lower lumbar and sacral area (base of the spine, above the tailbone) is where certain ependymomas, sometimes referred to as myxopapillary filum terminals ependymomas, develop.
 Below the spinal cord, this structure is a thin, fibrous thread that aids in spinal cord stability.
-It might be risky to remove ependymomas in this region.
+Only surgeons with vast experience should consider removing ependymomas in this region.

 Types of Ependymomas